Conrad-E-Code/Campus-Broadcaster/README.md

 PROJECT Goals

-We are trying to make a csocial media resource similar to linked in in terms of creeting connections where alumni can help current and recent graduates. projects, talking, connecting.
+We are trying to make a social media resource similar to linked in in terms of creeting connections where alumni can help current and recent graduates. projects, talking, connecting.

 AS a user I can :